iqm-finland/KQCircuits/docs/user_guide/python_workflow.rst

   to decide on geometry.
 - On the Chip or Simulation level you can use ``align`` and ``align_to`` arguments of ``insert_cell()``.
-These can be either a point or a string name referring to a refpoint name, and will displace (but not not rotate!) the element such that the two points overlap.
+These can be either a point or a string name referring to a refpoint name, and will displace (but not rotate!) the element such that the two points overlap.
 For example, ``insert_cell(SomeElement, align="refpoint_of_some_element", align_to=self.refpoints["existing_ref"])``.